Tag Archives: BusinessBackup

 3. Vishing

 In a similar manner to email and SMS, vishing uses voicemail to deceive the victim, leaving a message with instructions to call a seemingly legitimate number which is actually spoofed.
 Upon calling the number, the victim is coerced into following a set of instructions which are ostensibly to fix some kind of problem.
 In reality, they are being tricked into installing ransomware on their own computer.
-Like so many other methods of phishing, vishing has become increasingly sophisticated with sound effects and professional diction that make the initial message and follow-up call seem more legitimate.
+Like so many other methods of phishing, vishing has become increasingly sophisticated with the spread of AI, with recent, successful deepfakes leveraging vishing to duplicate the voices of company higher-ups—to the tune of $25 million.
 And like spear phishing, it has become highly targeted.

 Social media can be a powerful vehicle to convince a victim to open a downloaded image from a social media site or take some other compromising action.
 The carrier might be music, video, or other active content that, once opened, infects the user’s system.